-EPPM has some edge over Professional as it has more visual aids, can handle more projects at once, installation is faster, need to be installed at only one machine.
-In contrast, professionals should be installed on each machine.
-Professional is a small-scale as compare to EPPM as it only can handle 100,000 activities.
-EPPM has more graphs, dashboards, and pivot tables to help the management review the status quickly.
-In contrast, you need to use third-party software like MS Excel to get better visualization when using P6 Professional.
+EPPM have some edge over Professional as it has more visual aids, can handle more projects at once, installation is faster, need to be installed at only one machine whereas Professional should be installed on each machine.
+Professional is a small-scaled as compare to EPPM as it only can handle 100,000 activities.
+EPPM has more graphs, different dashboards, and pivot tables to help the management to review the status quickly whereas you need to use third-party software like MS Excel to get better visualization when using P6 Professional.

-Professional has more speed than EPPM; it needs no internet connection to be operated, whereas EPPM needs a good internet connection.
+Professional has more speed than EPPM, it needs no internet connection to be operated whereas EPPM needs a good internet connection.

-Question-38: What are you usually see on a Change Order Form?
+Question-38: What is normally you see on a Change Order Form?